-- (a) The commission Commission shall maintain tables of default U-factors and SHGCs for use as an alternative to U-factors and SHGCs derived using based on the NFRC rating procedure ASHRAE 2005 Handbook of Fundamentals.
+- (a) The commission Commission shall maintain tables of default U-factors and SHGCs for use as an alternative to U-factors and SHGCs derived using based on the NFRC rating procedure NFRC rating procedure ASHRAE 2005 Handbook of Fundamentals.
 The default values shall meet the following criteria: - 1.
-The values shall be derived from simulations of products using the same computer simulation program(s) used in the NFRC Rating Procedure. - 2.
-The default values shall be set so that they do not provide to any significant number of products a lower U-factor or SHGC than those products would obtain if they were rated using the full NFRC Rating Procedure, including testing and simulation. - (b) The commission shall periodically review and revise the default tables as necessary to ensure that the criteria are met.
+The values shall be derived from simulations of products using the same computer simulation program(s) used in the NFRC Rating Procedure. - The default values shall be set so that they do not provide to any significant number of products a lower U-factor or SHGC than those products would obtain if they were rated using the full NFRC Rating Procedure, including testing and simulation. - (b) The commission shall periodically review and revise the default tables as necessary to ensure that the criteria are met. - NOTE: Authority cited: Section 25402.1, Public Resources Code.
+Reference: Section 25402.1, Public Resources Code.